ECAP5/ECAP5-BSOM/docs/src/design/15_routing.rst

 .. note:: The length target is the CLK trace length minus half of the tolerance.
 This is done to leave a margin for any delays within the emmc package itself.

 .. note:: Vias are added to signals routed on the top layer to have an equal number of vias for all signals, to ease length matching.

+.. todo:: Perform signal integrity simulation to check if stub from parallel termination is a problem.